Thread Scheduler in Java

 With time-slicing, threads having lower priorities or higher priorities gets the same time slots for execution.

-Hope that this tutorial has covered the basic points of time slicing and thread scheduler in Java.
-I hope that you will have understood this topic.
-In the next tutorial, we will learn thread priority.
+In this tutorial, we explained all the basic points of time slicing and thread scheduler in Java.
+We hope that you will have understood this simple topic.
+In the next, we will learn thread priority in Java through various examples.

 Thanks for reading!!!